kooklineapp/kooklineapp.github.io/index.md

 If you have questions about deleting or correcting your personal data please contact our support team.

 ### Gathering of Personally-Identifying Information
-Kookline does not gather personally identifying information.
+Kooks does not gather personally identifying information.

 ### Protection of Certain Personally-Identifying Information
-No Personally-Identifying Information is transmitted to external locations when using Kookline.
+No Personally-Identifying Information is transmitted to external locations when using Kooks.

 ### Cookies
 A cookie is a string of information that a website stores on a visitor's computer, and that the visitor's browser provides to the website each time the visitor returns.
-The Kookline website identify and track visitors, their usage of Kookline website, and their website access preferences.
-The Kookline website visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using Kookline's websites.
+The Kooks website identify and track visitors, their usage of Kooks website, and their website access preferences.
+The Kooks website visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using Kooks's websites.

 ### Business Transfers
-If Kookline, or substantially all of its assets, were acquired, or in the unlikely event that Kookline goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
-You acknowledge that such transfers may occur, and that any acquirer of Kookline may continue to use your personal information as set forth in this policy.
+If Kooks, or substantially all of its assets, were acquired, or in the unlikely event that Kooks goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
+You acknowledge that such transfers may occur, and that any acquirer of Kooks may continue to use your personal information as set forth in this policy.

 ### Privacy Policy Changes
-Although most changes are likely to be minor, Kookline may change its Privacy Policy from time to time, and in Kookline's sole discretion.
-Kookline encourages visitors to frequently check this page for any changes to its Privacy Policy.
+Although most changes are likely to be minor, Kooks may change its Privacy Policy from time to time, and in Kooks's sole discretion.
+Kooks encourages visitors to frequently check this page for any changes to its Privacy Policy.
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.

 ### Limited Warranties
 We do not warrant the completeness or accuracy of the information published on this website; nor do we commit to ensuring that the website remains available or that the material on the website is kept up to date.